monipigr/signature-attacks/README.md

 This project provides a clear, practical and security-focused explanation of how off-chain signatures work in Ethereum and how they should be handled safely within smart contracts.
 It covers the most commons signature-related attacks and demonstrates how to prevent them using Solidity best practices and OpenZeppelin’s ECDSA library.

+Practical and security-focused project demonstrating off-chain signature handling, including signature validity checks, replay-attack prevention, and malleability mitigation using Solidity and OpenZeppelin ECDSA.

 ## 🤔 What are off-chain signatures and how do they work?

-Signatures are used by smart contracts to ensure that a specific action has been authorized by a particular user.
+Signatures are used by smart contracts to ensure that **a specific action has been authorized by a particular user**.
 So off-chain signatures allow a user to sign a set of data without executing any transaction on-chain.
-The signature itself does not perform the action; it only represents the **user’s authorization**.
+The signature itself does not perform the action; it only represents the user’s authorization.
 Later, this signed data can be submitted to the smart contract either by the signer or by another user, who then executes the action on-chain.
 A signature basically serves as proof that a transaction or function call has been authorized by the private key owner.

 A **normal transaction** in blockchain follows this flow: